-The section in the Listing Supplement entitled "UNITED STATES" and "UNITED KINGDOM" under "TAXATION" shall be updated by the information below.
+The overview section and the sections in the Listing Supplement entitled "UNITED STATES" and "UNITED KINGDOM" under "TAXATION" shall be updated by the information below.

 Warning: The tax legislation, including in the country where the investor is domiciled or tax resident and in the Issuer's country of incorporation and in the country of the Issuer's branch that issues the securities, may have an impact on the income that an investor receives from the securities.